IPGP/scientific_python_cheat_sheet/sheet.md

-np.any(a)              # True if any element is True np.all(a)              # True if all elements are True np.argsort(a, axis=1)  # return sorted index array along axis np.where(a, x, y)      # Construct array with elements from x or y depending on a
+np.any(a)              # True if any element is True np.all(a)              # True if all elements are True np.argsort(a, axis=1)  # return sorted index array along axis np.where(cond)         # return indices where cond is True np.where(cond, x, y)   # return elements from x or y depending on cond
 ```

 ### boolean arrays